TanNguyen5659/172cmpe/react-springboot-mysql-master/README.md

 Data could later be used by airlines to organize flight time, reschedules the number of flights to destinations to optimize their resources.

-Built by using React.js, Springboot and RDS database
+Built by using React.js, Springboot and RDS database.

+Screenshots of the webapp:

 ![Application Home page](https://i.ibb.co/hW4hSNp/Screen-Shot-2020-12-03-at-8-48-04-PM.png)